50 of the best posthumous albums

 'Pearl' by Janis Joplin

 Released three months after Janis Joplin's death from a heroin overdose at the age of 27 in October 1970, "Pearl" was her second and final studio album and includes the posthumous hit "Me and Bobby McGee."
-It peaked at #1 on the Billboard chart and continues to impress listeners.
-In 2012, the album made Rolling Stone magazine's list of the 500 Greatest Albums of All Time.
+Pearl was a nickname Joplin sometimes went by as a means of escaping external pressures and the expectations of fame.
+The album peaked at #1 on the Billboard chart and continues to impress listeners.
+In 2012, "Pearl" made Rolling Stone magazine's list of the 500 Greatest Albums of All Time.

 'Closer' by Joy Division